Empirical Bayes PCA in high dimensions: Simulated examples

 \subsection{Bivariate priors}

-We now demonstrate that multivariate EB-PCA, which estimates a joint prior over several PCs, improves substantially over marginal EB-PCA, which estimates the PCs individually, when there is strong multivariate structure.
-We consider dimensions $(n,d)=(1000,2000)$ and signal strengths $(s_1,s_2)=(4,2)$, for the two bivariate priors presented in Figure~\ref{fig:bivariate}(a): A discrete three-point prior and a uniform prior on a circle.
+We now demonstrate that multivariate EB-PCA, which estimates a joint prior over several PCs, can improve substantially over EB-PCA applied marginally to each PC when there is strong multivariate structure.
+We consider dimensions $(n,d)=(1000,1000)$ and signal strengths $(s_1,s_2)=(4,2)$, for the two bivariate priors presented in Figure~\ref{fig:bivariate}(a): a discrete three-point prior and a uniform prior on a circle.

-Titles in Figure~\ref{fig:bivariate} display the estimation error as defined by the subspace distance (see e.g.\ \cite[Section 2.5]{van1983matrix}) between the columns spans of $\hat{\bU}$ and $\bU$ and also between the spans of the individual PCs.
+Titles in Figure~\ref{fig:bivariate} display the estimation error as defined by the subspace distance (see Section 2.5 of \cite{van1983matrix}) between the column spans of $\hat{\bU}$ and $\bU$ and also between the spans of the individual PCs.
 Table~\ref{tab:bivariate} reports the average of such estimation errors across 50 simulations.
-Figure~\ref{fig:bivariate} shows qualitatively that, by leveraging the underlying joint structure, multivariate EB-PCA approximates the ground truth much better than marginal EB-PCA, and has lower error both for the estimated two-dimensional subspace and for the individual PCs.
-Furthermore, the simultaneous estimation of $k$ PCs in fact reduces the computation time by a factor of roughly $k$ over the univariate approach.
+These results indicate that by leveraging the underlying joint structure, multivariate EB-PCA learns a more accurate prior and has lower error both for the estimated two-dimensional subspace and for the individual PCs.
+The simultaneous estimation of $k$ PCs has the additional benefit of reducing the computation time by a factor of roughly $k$ over the univariate approach.